MxPuffin/SAMMI-Starter-Pack/documentation.md

 # Quotes Module

-SAMMI Start Pack has a basic quote system that lets users add quotes.
+SAMMI Starter Pack has a basic quote system that lets users add quotes.
 When a quote is added, it saves a unique counting ID, Timestamp, User who created the quote, category and the quote itself.

 ## Usage
 | Operation | Usage | Description |